 Electric Cars ( Solar Thermal Magazine) -Quarter-Million Sales Milestone and New California Law Expected as National Drive Electric Week Kicks Off

-WASHINGTON (September, 2014)—Sixty percent of Americans now live in regions where electric vehicles (EVs) produce fewer heat-trapping global warming emissions per mile than the most efficient hybrids, according to an updated analysis from the Union of Concerned Scientists (UCS).
-In 2012, that number was just 45 percent.
+WASHINGTON (September, 2014)—Sixty percent of Americans now live in regions where electric vehicles (EVs) produce fewer heat-trapping global warming emissions per mile than the most efficient hybrids, according to an

 “Electric vehicles are doing more and more to fulfill their technological promise,” said Don Anair, research director for UCS’s Clean Vehicles Program.

 If we want to reduce transportation pollution and oil use, a big part of the answer is to be like Bob Dylan and go electric.

 Anair’s update to UCS’s 2012 report “State of Charge,” finds that automakers are producing more efficient EVs.
 The average battery electric vehicle sold over the past year, for instance, uses 0.325 kilowatt hours of electricity per mile, a 5 percent improvement since 2011.
 The improvement in efficiency means that the average EV continues to achieve lower global warming emissions than the average new conventional gasoline vehicle no matter where a U.S. driver lives, and is the best choice for reducing global warming emissions for the majority of American drivers.

 “The amount of electricity you use to power a toaster oven for about 20 minutes can move a 3,000 pound electric car more than a mile,” Anair explained.

 Automakers are making continued progress squeezing more range and performance out of their EVs.